Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 	        precise_timestamps histogram:n1,n2,n3,...

-	The strings "precise_timestamps" and "histogram" are printed only if they were specified when creating the region.
+	The strings "precise_timestamps" and "histogram" are printed only if they were specified when creating the woke region.

     @stats_print <region_id> [<starting_line> <number_of_lines>]
 	Print counters for each step-sized area of a region.